hammondeggs/Souper/README.md

 # As always, especially with the KORG user oscillators, these are to be used at your own risk!

+### A quick word...
+I've been having a ton of fun creating these plugins, and it's thirsty work.
+If you like stuff like this and my other work, by all means feel free to contribute whatever you can to the fund to help fund the beer supply!

+This can be done here :  [Donate!](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MSTCVLXMG7Z5J&source=url)

 ### installation

 Ensure you have the KORG minilogue/prologue sound librarian installed.
 Now, before you do anything else, **perform a full and complete backup of your synthesizer and save this to disk before continuing**.
 See the sound librarian manual for instructions on how to do this if required.